AliyunContainerService/ack-secret-manager/README.md

 ## Install

 1. Please make sure that the credentials used by the ack-secret-manager have enough permissions to access the Alibaba Cloud KMS Secrets Manager.
-You can use the following two configuration methods, and we recommend you to use the RRSA method to achieve authorization in the Pod level.
+You can use the following two configuration methods, and we recommend you to use the second **RRSA** method to achieve authorization in the Pod level.

 - Add permissions to the WorkerRole corresponding to the cluster

     - Log in to the Container Service console

     - Select the cluster to enter the cluster details page

     - Navigate to the **Cluster Resources** page in the cluster information.
 Once there, click on the Worker RAM role with the corresponding name **KubernetesWorkerRole-xxxxxxxxxxxxxxx**.
 This will automatically take you to the console page associated with the RAM role.

     - Add kms RAM policy below into the policy bind to the worker role

       ```json
       {
           "Action": [
              "kms:GetSecretValue",
              "kms:Decrypt"
           ],
           "Resource": [
               "*"
           ],
           "Effect": "Allow"
       }
       ```

 - Implement Pod dimension authorization through [RRSA method](https://www.alibabacloud.com/help/en/ack/ack-managed-and-ack-dedicated/user-guide/use-rrsa-to-authorize-pods-to-access-different-cloud-services)